What Are Moles?

 - Border: The edges of a mole have a poor definition or are irregular in shape, such as scalloped borders.

-- Color: The color or shade (such as black, blue, brown, red, tan, or white) varies throughout the mole.
+- Color: The color or shade (black, blue, brown, red, tan, or white) varies throughout the mole.

-- Diameter: Most cancerous moles have a larger diameter than 6 millimeters, although some may be smaller.
+- Diameter: Most cancerous moles are larger diameter than 6 millimeters, although some may be smaller.

 - Evolving: A mole evolves when it changes size, color, or size between examinations.

 Normal or benign skin moles do not require removal for medical reasons.
 If your dermatologist determines that one or more of your moles is concerning, they will perform a skin biopsy to further review the sample and determine whether or not it is cancerous, could become cancerous, and/or requires removal.
 If the mole is cancerous, it must be completely removed.
 Cancerous moles are typically diagnosed following a biopsy or the surgical removal of the mole.
 Abnormal moles can bleed and become scaly, itchy, or painful.
 Inform your dermatologist immediately if you experience these symptoms or discover a new mole.
 If you are concerned a mole is changing or unsure about it, contact our dermatologists to have them examined.